brittanyarthur/SentimentAnalysis/README.md

 1 Handling the word “not”
 -----------------------
-When the word “not” is encountered, we want to know what the respondent meant to apply it to.
-The Stanford Tagger labels each part of the sentence preceding “not”.
-It will look through words that fall into “linker” categories, as I call them, until it finds a word that is /not/ a “connector”.
+The word 'not' is always a modifier to some other word.
+When 'not' encountered, we want to know what the respondent meant to apply it to.
+The Stanford Tagger is used to label words in the sentence after 'not' until it encounters the predicted subject of 'not'.
+It will look through words that fall into “linker” categories, as I call them, until it finds a word that is *not* a “connector”.
 A word is a “connector” if its part of speech is used to express a relationship between two other words.

-if the word “not” is seen I need to know - what is not applying to? not what?
-This is what the stanford parser helps with.
 Not will be applied to words coming after it - nouns and adjectives.
 '<not> <connectors> <adjective or noun>'

-Connectors parts of speech: IN, VB, VBD, VBG, VBN, VBP, VBZ, DT, RB, RBR, RBS, TO
+"Connector" parts of speech include: IN, VB, VBD, VBG, VBN, VBP, VBZ, DT, RB, RBR, RBS, TO

 See part of speech labels here: http://stackoverflow.com/questions/1833252/java-stanford-nlp-part-of-speech-labels